jaywcjlove/quick-rss/README.md

 - Marco.org https://marco.org/rss
 - MacRumors: Mac News and Rumors - All Stories https://feeds.macrumors.com/MacRumors-All

+Here are some recommended RSS feeds.
+Feel free to share your favorite RSS feeds with us.

 <!--idoc:config:
 site: Quick RSS
 title: A powerful and intuitive macOS desktop RSS reader that helps you manage and read your favorite RSS feeds with ease. -